 School 2020 Reopening FAQs

-The page will be updated as we receive the latest information from the New York State Department of Health and New York State Education of Department.
+The page will be revised as we receive the latest information from the New York State Department of Health and New York State Education of Department.
 The latest and updated questions/answers are in red.

 Social Distancing and Face Coverings